Configuring Keyboard Shortcuts

 - Expand the Environment node, then click Keyboard.

-If some command does not have a default shortcut, you can find its alias under the title of the the corresponding help page.
-For example, Convert Method to Indexer.
+If some command does not have a default shortcut, you can find its alias under the title of the corresponding help page.
+For example, Convert Method to Indexer refactoring.

 - Type the name or a part of the name of the command you are looking for in the Show commands containing field.
 The list of available commands narrows down and you can easily find the desired one.